gvsi/ClickBlock/README.md

 We also tried to implement our own article summarizer, but rapidly ran into issues with the quality of the summaries.
 Natural language processing is a large and complicated problem that we did not have enough time to solve during the hackathon.

 ## Accomplishments that we're proud of
 Our team worked together cohesively despite all of our members being from different countries.
+The Chrome Extention is now available for free download at this [link](https://chrome.google.com/webstore/detail/clickblock/bgiafoodmnpnhoinjfhgkgepamghmonk).

 ## What we learned
 We learned how to create a chrome extension, as well as how to use web scraping as an effective tool for obtaining useful data.